-Recently, Dey et al. (2016a, b) have developed a new neighbourhood-based method to identify agreement scales and used it to evaluate the scale-dependent spatial spread-skill relationship for ensemble precipitation forecasts in a convection-allowing EPS developed over the UK.
-The spatial spread-skill relationship refers to the comparison of the average agreement scale for ensemble members, denoted as $S{ii}^{A(\overline{mm})}$ , and the average agreement scale for ensemble members and observations, denoted as $S{ii}^{A(\overline{mo})}$ .
-Through a long-term routine model evaluation, they got useful information about ensemble performance and characteristics in summer 2013 over the UK (Dey et al., 2016b).
+Recently, Dey et al. (2016a, 2016b) have developed a new neighbourhood-based method to identify agreement scales and used it to evaluate the scale-dependent spatial spread-skill relationship for ensemble precipitation forecasts in a convectionallowing EPS developed over the United Kingdom.
+The spatial spread-skill relationship refers to the comparison of the average agreement scale for ensemble members, denoted as $S{ii}^{A(\overline{mm})}$ and the average agreement scale for ensemble members and observations, denoted as $S{ij}^{A(\overline{mo})}$.
+Through a long-term routine model evaluation, they got useful information about ensemble performance and characteristics in summer 2013 over the United Kingdom (Dey et al., 2016b).
 In order to test the feasibility of this latest method under different climate conditions in different regions, this study applies this neighbourhood-based method to verify a convection-allowing EPS over the Yangtze-Huaihe river basin of China.
-Also, Dey et al. (2016a, b) pointed out that three factors, including precipitation intensity, precipitation placement and the distance from the precipitation, influence the spatial spread-skill relationship in the EPS.
-However, their paper didn't compare the relative contributions of these factors on the spatial spread-skill relationship.
-This study extends a new application of this latest method to further analyze the comparative importance of precipitation intensity and placement on the spatial spread-skill relationship in a convection-allowing EPS.
+Also, Dey et al. (2016a, 2016b) pointed out that three factors, including precipitation intensity, precipitation placement and the distance from the precipitation, influence the spatial spread-skill relationship in the EPS.
+However, their articles did not compare the relative contributions of these factors to the spatial spread-skill relationship.
+This study extends a new application of this latest method to further analyse the comparative importance of precipitation intensity and placement on the spatial spread-skill relationship in a convectionallowing EPS.

-At the same time, the predictability and forecast skill are varied with weather regimes.
-Previous studies show that the forecasts under weak forcing regimes tend to produce poorer skill than that under strong forcing regimes (Keil and Craig, 2011), meanwhile the predictability and forecast skill on smaller scales are usually worse than larger-scale forecasts (Roberts, 2008; Roberts and Lean, 2008; Surcel et al., 2015).
-Done et al. (2006) proposed the convective adjustment time-scale ( $\tau_c$ ) to classify the weather forcing regime.
-However, many researches (Zimmer et al., 2011; Keil et al., 2014; Kuhnlein et al., 2014) investigated $\tau_c$ and found out that $\tau_c$ actually is a weak indicator to classify the precipitation forecasts in terms of predictability and forecast skill of precipitation.
-Surcel et al. (2016) found out that the precipitation fractional coverage is the best indicator associated with precipitation predictability among three indicators ( $\tau_c$ , large-scale forcing for ascent and precipitation fractional coverage).
-Although Dey et al. (2016b) did not verify the spatial spread-skill relationship for different weather regimes, their study also suggested that this relationship is highly associated with precipitation fractional coverage.
-Therefore, in this study, the precipitation fractional coverage is selected as the classification criteria of weather regime, and the cases during the Meiyu season of 2013 over the Yangtze-Huaihe river basin are categorized to large fractional coverage (LC) and small fractional coverage (SC) groups, respectively.
+At the same time, the predictability and forecast skill vary with weather regime.
+Previous studies show that the forecasts under weak forcing regimes tend to produce poorer skill than those under strong forcing regimes (Keil and Craig, 2011); meanwhile the predictability and forecast skill on smaller scales are usually worse than for larger-scale forecasts (Roberts, 2008; Roberts and Lean, 2008; Surcel et al., 2015).
+Done et al. (2006) proposed the convective adjustment time-scale (τ_c) to classify the weather forcing regime.
+However, many researchers (Zimmer et al., 2011; Keil et al., 2014; Kuhnlein et al., 2014) investigated $\tau{\rm c}$ and found out that $\tau{\rm c}$ actually is a weak indicator to classify the precipitation forecasts in terms of predictability and forecast skill of precipitation.
+Surcel et al. (2016) found out that the precipitation fractional coverage is the best indicator associated with precipitation predictability among three indicators (τ_c , largescale forcing for ascent and precipitation fractional coverage).
+Although Dey et al. (2016b) did not verify the spatial spreadskill relationship for different weather regimes, their study also suggested that this relationship is highly associated with precipitation fractional coverage.
+Therefore, in this study, the precipitation fractional coverage is selected as the classification criterion of weather regime, and the cases during the Meiyu season of 2013 over the Yangtze-Huaihe river basin are categorized to large fractional coverage (LC) and small fractional coverage (SC) groups, respectively.